 Introduction

 The Southeastern States’ Air Resource Managers, Inc. (SESARM) is required to provide their member states with technical expertise and data in support of each member state’s air quality implementation plan.
-The purpose of this Contract is to evaluate the quality of a set of weather data provided by SESARM to AER, specifically meteorological fields (temperature, wind, moisture) from a weather model.
+The purpose of this project is to evaluate the quality of a set of weather data provided by SESARM to AER, specifically meteorological fields (temperature, wind, moisture) from a weather model.
 Determining the suitability of the data for subsequent use in air quality modeling is a driving motivation.

 Weather Prediction Model

-The weather fields to be evaluated in this contract were generated by the most recent version (3.1) of a meteorological prediction model called Advanced Research (ARW) Weather Research and Forecast (WRF) model.
+The weather fields to be evaluated in this project were generated by the most recent version (3.1) of a meteorological prediction model called the Weather Research and Forecast model (WRF).
 The model is open-source software (available from wrf-model.org) managed by the University Center for Atmospheric Research (UCAR) and has a vast user base.
 A closely related model is currently the principal short-range model used by the US government to predict the weather.
-The ARW-WRF used in this study was selected because it allows the user to choose from multiple configurations to describe how different physical processes (e.g., the movement of heat and moisture) in the atmosphere are represented in the model, and ultimately select the optimal configuration.
+The WRF used in this study was selected because it allows the user to choose from multiple configurations to describe how different physical processes (e.g., the movement of heat and moisture) in the atmosphere are represented in the model, and ultimately select the optimal configuration.

-The figure illustrates the parts of the United States where the weather data were evaluated.
-Data are available for two areas, domain 1 and domain 2.
+The figure at right illustrates the parts of the United States where the weather data were evaluated.
+Data are available for two areas, domain 1 (36 km) and domain 2 (12 km).
 The data from domain 2, while covering a smaller horizontal area, benefit from having a more realistic representation of the Earth’s surface.

+The atmosphere is divided into 35 horizontal layers (34 layers) as shown at right.
+Each dot signifies one level.
+The height of the level is shown on the y-axis and the thickness of the atmospheric layers (as a fraction of the overall depth of the atmosphere) is shown on the x-axis.
+The number of levels is more concentrated below 1 km for increased resolution in the boundary layer.
+The second level is placed at ~20 m so that the midpoint of the grid cells in the vertical direction is located at 10 m and so corresponds to the standard National Weather Service (NWS) anemometer height without the need for vertical interpolation.

 Evaluation Period